nhat317/22110058_LuongMinhNhat/22110058_LuongMinhNhat.md

 ![](./imgs/task1_4.png)

 ## 3. Stack frame
-stack frame for main fucntion
+stack frame for main fucntion <br>
 ![](./imgs/task1_5.png)
 ## 4. Attack

-**Conclusion**: in main fucntion use unsafe function `strcpy`, that lead to attack buffer overflow
+**Conclusion**: in main fucntion use unsafe function `strcpy`, that lead to attack buffer overflow for attacker inject code, to prevent it, we can use safe function like `strncpy`

 # Task 2: Attack on database of DVWA
 - Install dvwa (on host machine or docker container)